Mentorship Program Resources

 It is an initiative designed to connect experienced individuals (mentors) working in the Sonoran Desert with those seeking personal or professional development (mentees), through guided sessions over a set period.

-We currently have 44 professionals with experience in various thematic areas related to the Sonoran Desert, committed to supporting others’ development and available to accompany mentees throughout the program.
+In 2025 we had 44 professionals with experience in various thematic areas related to the Sonoran Desert, committed to supporting others’ development and available to accompany mentees throughout the program.

-We currently have 44 individuals who are starting their careers—students, entrepreneurs, or professionals—seeking specific guidance to develop skills, projects, or advance in their professional journey.
+In 2025, we had 44 individuals who are starting their careers—students, entrepreneurs, or professionals—seeking specific guidance to develop skills, projects, or advance in their professional journey.

 Access to practical experience, personalized guidance, development of soft and technical skills, expanded professional networks, and support in achieving academic or career goals.